V4Fire/Client/src/components/global/g-hint/README.md

 - template index() extends ['i-block'].index
   - block body
-    /// The "pos" modifier shows the way to position a hint
+    /// The "pos" modifier indicates how the tooltip should be placed
     < .&__hint.&_pos_right data-hint = Hello world
 ```